Matter: Everything you need to know

 When it comes to buying smart home products, it's not always cut and dry.
 Support for certain items can often be limited to one ecosystem, meaning you can't just pick up a smart appliance and trust that it'll just work with whatever you're using.
-But that's about to change, thanks to Matter.
-Formerly dubbed Project CHIP, Matter is set to change things in a way that will make it easier than ever to establish the ultimate smart home.
+But that's changing, thanks to Matter.
+Formerly dubbed Project CHIP, Matter changes things in a way that will make it easier than ever to establish the ultimate smart home.

 What is Matter?